linusha/twitter-sentiment-2020-election/README.md

 Scripts can be found in the `/analysis` directory.
 First, step through `feature_creation.rmd`.
 Code for the models can be found in `modelling.rmd`.
 Depending on which steps from the `feature_creation` script were executed, you might need to run Steps 1 and/or 2 from `filtering.rmd`.

+## Data

+We provide the data set we used for modelling as `RData` as well as the original tweet data set we collected.
+Please note, that the data we used for modelling is not easily matchable to the original tweets.

+Both files can be found in the `data` directory.
+The `RData` file can simply be imported into an `R` environment and should allow you to start directly with the modelling step.

+Because of the Twitter TOS, you need to hydrate the original dataset of tweets we collected yourself.
+For this you will need a Twitter API key.
+Suitable tools for hydrating the data are [`hydator`](https://github.com/DocNow/hydrator) (GUI) and [`twarc`](https://github.com/DocNow/twarc) (python).
+In case you need additional data or help, please reach out via e-mail.

+The code used to provide this data in addition to the above described steps can be found in the `/export` directory.

+## License

+Copyright © 2021 Linus Hagemann, Olga Abramova.
+All code is published under the MIT license.
+Our data-sets are made available under the [Open Data Commons Attribution License](http://opendatacommons.org/licenses/by/1.0/)